ncurrid/Creation-of-a-professional-data-portfolio/README.md

 I explored Power BI for design inspiration and examples of possible visualisations and I then drafted 2 mock-ups to help decide on the best dashboaord design (Miro).

 ### Creation of a Power BI account on the Micrsofot cloud
-A Power BI account on the cloud allows users to easily share interactive reports and dashboards with colleagues in real time.
+It allows users to easily share interactive reports and dashboards with colleagues in real time.
 Domain name: curridbia

 ### Conception of the interactive dashboard and publication online (Power BI)
-- Importation of the data file,
+- Importated the data file,
-- Creation of the visualisations, ensuring proper interactivity,
+- Created the visualisations, ensuring proper interactivity,
-- Include a link to my GitHub portfolio.I linked this interactive CV with my GitHub and LinkedIn accounts.
+- Embeded a link to my GitHub portfolio and LinkedIn account.

 ## 5.Creation of a Business Intelligence monitoring dashboard
 This dashboard monitors job market opportunities by tracking trends, emerging roles, and required skills (Excel).

-## 6. Portfolio creation

-Create dedicated sections for each completed project (repositories).

-Describe the context, methodology, technologies used, and references for each project.

-Include deliverables (eg: presentations, scripts, reports) to illustrate my work.

-Embed a link to the interactive dashboard.

 # III.
-Technologies & Skills
-## 1. Technologies
+Tools
 Microsoft Excel – including pivot tables

-Miro – for mind mapping and collaborative planning

-GitHub – for project hosting
+Miro – for mind mapping and collaborative planning GitHub – for project hosting
 Power BI - for interactive dashboard creation

-## 2. Skills
+## IV.
+Skills
-Data Cleaning & Preparation

-Data Analysis
+Data analysis and preparation

-Dashboard Design
+Dashboard Design / Data visualisation

-Data Visualisation

 Project Documentation